-1. Mix 2 teaspoons of cream of tartar and 1 teaspoon of baking soda until well combined.
-This mixture will give you one tablespoon or 3 teaspoons of baking powder.
+- Mix 2 teaspoons of cream of tartar and 1 teaspoon of baking soda until thoroughly combined.
+This mixture yields one tablespoon or 3 teaspoons of baking powder.

-2. If you want to store your baking powder, then add 1 teaspoon of potato starch or arrowroot powder to the mixture and stir well.
-The starch will absorb extra moisture and will prevent the baking powder from clumping or reacting.
-Store the baking powder mixture in an air-tight container.
+- To store your baking powder, add 1 teaspoon of potato starch or arrowroot powder to the mixture and stir well.
+The starch absorbs excess moisture, preventing the baking powder from clumping or reacting.
+Store the baking powder mixture in an airtight container.

-If you want to make a bigger batch, mix 2 parts of cream of tartar, 1 part baking soda, and 1 part of starch.
-For example, 100 grams of Cream of tartar, 50 grams of baking soda, and 50 grams of starch.
+- To make a larger batch, mix 2 parts cream of tartar, 1 part baking soda, and 1 part starch.
+For example, use 100 grams of cream of tartar, 50 grams of baking soda, and 50 grams of starch.

-The baking powder loses its potency over time, so make no more amount than you can use within a month.
+- Baking powder loses potency over time, so only make as much as you can use within a month.